natan-matos/portfolio/index.md

 ### Loyalty program with high value customers | Clustering

-In this project I developed a Clusterization algorithm for the creation of a loyalty program for the most valuable customers of an e-commerce.
-The entire project has been validated and made available on the AWS cloud.
+This project aims to create an effective loyalty program for an e-commerce outlet.
+By analyzing customer behavior data, I’ve identified valuable insights and used UMAP for meaningful customer segmentation.
+This allows the Marketin team to tailor rewards and communication strategies.
+The deployed machine learning model, automated on AWS, supports business decisions based on customer behavior patterns.

 <img src="images/cluster.jpeg?raw=true" />